debojyoti-majumder/HobbyProjects/micsReadMes/DCERpcBuild.md

-I am trying to build DceRPC on Ubuntu VM and these are dependencies that are requires.
+I am trying to build DceRPC from https://github.com/dcerpc/dcerpc on Ubuntu VM and these are dependencies that are requires.
 Of course prepend sudo before the commands

 1. apt install libtool
 2. apt install flex